Prashantp070/ai_marking/README.md

 All heavy ML dependencies are optional; graceful fallbacks ensure the API remains responsive even when GPU-specific packages are missing.

+## 🤖 Machine Learning in Evaluation

+This project uses **Sentence Transformers** (`paraphrase-MiniLM-L6-v2`) to semantically compare handwritten OCR text with the reference answer.
+The ML-based evaluation service (`services/evaluation_service.py`) calculates text similarity using cosine similarity between embeddings and converts it into a normalized score (0–10).

+### How It Works

+1. **Model Loading**: The sentence transformer model is loaded once at startup and cached for performance.
+2. **Semantic Similarity**: Student answers and reference answers are converted to embeddings, and cosine similarity is calculated.
+3. **Score Mapping**:
+   - Similarity < 0.4 → Score = 2
+   - Similarity 0.4–0.7 → Score = 2–8 (linear mapping)
+   - Similarity ≥ 0.7 → Score = 8–10 (linear mapping)
+4. **Confidence**: The normalized similarity (0–1) is used as the confidence metric.
+5. **Auto-Flagging**: Answers with confidence < 0.5 are automatically flagged for teacher review.

+### ML Evaluation Features

+- **Pure ML-based scoring**: Uses semantic similarity instead of keyword matching
+- **Confidence metrics**: Provides confidence scores for each evaluation
+- **Automatic review flags**: Low-confidence answers are flagged for manual review
+- **Fallback support**: Gracefully falls back to simple similarity if ML model is unavailable

+The evaluation results include:
+- `score`: ML-based score (0–10)
+- `confidence`: Model confidence (0–1)
+- `similarity`: Semantic similarity between answers (0–1)
+- `student_answer`: OCR-extracted text
+- `reference_answer`: Model/reference answer text

 ## Frontend Highlights

 - **Upload Page**: Handles multi-format uploads with live messaging.